luisingles-banana/LBYCPOB-FinalProject-InventoryTracker/README.md

 ### Menu/UI Layer
 BaseMenu (abstract) — Template Method base for all CLI sub-menus, defining a shared display/input loop that concrete menus (inventory, donations, SOPs, contacts) fill in.

 ---

 ## User Stories
 User Story 1: As a response coordinator, I want to view stock statuses on a dashboard so that I can immediately identify depleted supplies.

-User Story 2: As a volunteer, I want to filter items by category (Food, Medical, Rescue) so that I can quick-check critical inventories.
+As an inventory tracker, I want to log contributions with their names, contact, and the items, so we can accurately track incoming donations and update inventory accordingly.

 User Story 3: As an emergency worker, I want to access disaster SOPs and hotlines directly so that I can execute rapid emergency responses.

 ---

 ## Core Features